mark0011astra/CUDA-Monte-Carlo-Integration/README.md

 2. **Dimensionality**: As the number of dimensions increases, the number of samples required to achieve a given level of accuracy grows exponentially.
 Monte Carlo methods are well-suited for high-dimensional problems, but performance and accuracy may degrade in very high dimensions.
 3. **Batch Size**: Adjusting the batch size can help balance GPU load and memory usage.
 A larger batch size typically reduces the overhead associated with launching the GPU kernel but requires more GPU memory.

-## Future Work

-- **Adaptive Sampling**: Implement adaptive sampling strategies to improve accuracy in regions where the integrand has higher variance.
-- **Higher-Dimensional Visualizations**: Extend the visualization to support more than two dimensions, potentially using dimensionality reduction techniques for better interpretability.
-- **Error Estimation**: Add error estimation for the Monte Carlo results to provide users with a confidence interval for the integral.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.